 Soaring Eagle has 3,300 slot machines, and 70 table games, including blackjack, real dice craps, three-card poker and other carnival games with progressive jackpots.
 It is also home to plush 14 table renovated poker room, and the largest bingo hall in Michigan.

 FireKeepers Casino Hotel (red star)

-Just six miles east of Battle Creek, the Firekeepers has 2,900 slot machines/video poker machines, 70 table games, a 22 table poker room, bingo hall and new sports book.
+Just six miles east of Battle Creek, the Firekeepers has 2,900 slot machines/video poker machines, 70 table games, a 26 table poker room, bingo hall and new sports book.
 You can still play keno here too.

-The resort has 243 rooms, six restaurants and an events center that plays hosts to big name musical acts.
+The resort has 243 rooms, seven restaurants and an events center that plays hosts to big name musical acts.

 Greektown Casino (purple star)

-Situated right in the heart of Detroit, Greektown has 2,800 slot machines/video poker machines, 61 table games and a 12 table poker room.
+Situated right in the heart of Detroit, Greektown has 2,800 slot machines/video poker machines, 61 table games, a 12 table poker room and sports book.

 Motor City Casino (purple star)